Labrapuerta/ML-from-scratch/Neural Network/README.md

     D3 --> E1
 ```

-### Input Layer
+#### Input Layer
 The input layer directly takes the input data and passes it to the first hidden layer.
 Unlike other layers, the input layer does not apply any activation function, weights, or biases.

-#### Why I distributed like this?
+##### Why I distributed like this?
 Because the input layer is just a placeholder for the input data, besides, this ensures that each input for the network will have it's own weight and bias when passed to the first hidden layer.
 Instead of having a single weight and bias for all the inputs.
+In the case the input dimensions $= 1$ this is not necessary, but it's a good practice to have it like this.

 ```mermaid
 graph TB